Notice of Pre-AIA or AIA Status

 A memory, wherein a computer program is stored in the memory (pp. 0056-0057, 0110), and the processor is configured to:

-Send first release indication information to a remote terminal, in response to a specified condition being satisfied (pp. 0097; figure 15: relay UE may initiate the PC5 link release), wherein the first release indication information is configured to indicate the remote terminal to release a relay terminal, and the specified condition comprises receiving a synchronous reconfiguration indication (pp. 0084-0085, 0097; figure 11: RRC reconfiguration including Reconfigwithsync).
+Send first release indication information to the remote terminal, in response to a specified condition being satisfied (pp. 0097; figure 15: relay UE may initiate the PC5 link release), to enable the remote terminal to connect to a second relay terminal, wherein the second relay terminal is a terminal other than the relay terminal (pp. 0099: the remote UE may release the PC5 link and try to connect to other relay UE), the first release indication information is configured to indicate the remote terminal to release the relay terminal, and the specified condition comprises receiving a synchronous reconfiguration indication (pp. 0084-0085, 0097; figure 11: RRC reconfiguration including Reconfigwithsync).

-As per claim 15, Paladugu teaches the invention as claimed in claim 8.
+As per claim 15, Paladugu and Cheng’890 teach the invention as claimed in claim 8.
 Paladugu further teaches a communication device, comprising

 A processor (pp. 0056-0057, 0110); and